 Is Soy Sauce Paleo?

 Even the traditional soy sauces aren’t really Paleo.

 However, a soy sauce made from just soy (no wheat, sugars, or colorings) in the traditionally fermented method probably won’t cause you many problems.
-It’s not going to provide you with many nutrients, although if you could find unfermented soy sauce, then it would provide you with some probiotics.

 If you recall from our article on Why Soy is the Worst Kind of Legume, soy contains a ton of phytoestrogens (in the form of isoflavones), which can cause problems such as “man-boobs,” infertility, etc. Luckily for everyone who loves Asian foods, soy sauce actually contains little or no isoflavones.